 The building site is on 243-feet high cliffs above the ocean.
 For ultra security we have designed the ferry ramp for receiving cargo containers unloading straight into a basalt rock tunnel.
 It can even act as an ultra-secure vault.
 A tunnel in the solid rock will need to be completed for another 492 feet horizontal with an elevator shaft up for 243 feet vertical.
 Going straight into the solid rock simultaneously adds ultra security to the island with no other easy way up the slope to the flat platform.
 The geology has a special rare feature: A double-reverse fault like those where castles were built.
 The ground goes instantly from steep to flat as a parking lot for the entire building site, then rises even steeper on the back side.
 It is a perfect castle site!

-Global ocean currents and global jet streams were analyzed and studied extensively with the objective to select a location on the planet that in the event of a nuclear war launched by Russia, the location selected would be the least contaminated location on the entire planet.
+Global ocean currents and global jet streams were analyzed and studied extensively with the objective to select a location on the planet that in the event of a nuclear war launched by Russia would be the least contaminated location on the entire planet.
 Also in the event of leaks from one of the hundreds of known bioweapons labs around the world working on human exterminating pathogens with up to a 60% kill rate is another scenario considered for the selection of this spot on the planet to be safe.

 In addition, the nation-state sized island itself features many caves and lava tube openings near our site that a geologist estimates likely run for at least 7-9 miles to the ancient source of the lava tubes.